hkurdi/hkurdi/README.md

 A chat room application connecting international students globally, built from the ground up with the MERN stack, focusing on user-centric design and rapid progress using Agile methodologies.

 ### 🏋️‍♂ Ta5beesScript
-An application to improve patient care and medication management, offering detailed drug information, dosage guidance, and alerts for taking medicine.
+A personal programming language project designed to balance creativity, humor, and functionality.
+Built with TypeScript, it aims to simplify and enhance the development experience, specifically for Arab speaking developers.
 ### 📉 PriceRadar
 A full-stack application for real-time Amazon product price tracking, user registration, and notification features using TypeScript, Next.js, Express, Node.js, and MongoDB.